JinRecords/4k-keypad-configurator/index.md

 - you can test your keys in the text box below the progress bar.

 The middle key is programmed to ```esc``` by default and cannot be changed.
-For more advanced key combinations(or troubleshooting), click "console" and type 0 and enter; Follow the instructions listed there.
+For more advanced key combinations(or troubleshooting), click "console", type 0 and enter; Follow the instructions listed there.

 ### Troubleshooting